-The ILCMA Member in Transition Program provides ILCMA corporate members (managers/administrators, assistant managers/administrators, and other voting members) with support services when one has been let go from one’s position.
-ILCMA has published a Guide for Members in Transition that explains the overall program.
+The ILCMA Member in Career Transition Program provides ILCMA corporate members (managers/administrators, assistant managers/administrators, and other voting members) with support services when one has been let go from one’s position.
+ILCMA has published a Guide for Members in Career Transition that explains the overall program.

-Definition of Member in Transition
+Definition of Member in Career Transition

 - A member in transition is an individual who is an ILCMA corporate (voting) member in good standing with ILCMA who held a position in the local government sector.

 - The member in good standing has separated from his/her employment either voluntarily or involuntarily.